dxfrontiers/rust-buch/08_systemnah/08_03_externe_bibliotheken/README.md

-# Example for `Kapitel 8: Systemnahe Programmierung`
+# Example for `Kapitel 8.3: Systemnahe Programmierung, Externe Bibliotheken`

 This rust crate contains several examples that showcase how code of other languages can be used in Rust.
 In this case we use the C language to demonstrate the interoperability and the use of unsafe.